openhab/openhabian/docs/openhabian.md

 All packages will be downloaded in their newest version and configured to work without further modifications.
 The whole process will take a few minutes, then openHAB and all other needed tools to get started will be ready to use without further configuration steps. openHABian is designed as a headless system, you will not need a display or a keyboard.

-Learn more about the Raspberry Pi as your platform for openHAB and about the requirements over in our [Raspberry Pi article](rasppi.html).

 **Setup:**